scrudgey/DJ2020/clearsighter.md

 * use roof zone info when culling dynamic
 * other interlopers become visible when in roof zone: particularly distant buildings
 * hvac non-static grate
+* HVAC ducts / ceiling lights - needs a new solution
+        * elevator floor signs
+* second level stairs
+* ceiling lights
+* elevator track
+* floating high pieces
+* decals:
+    * wallpipes
+    * wall meter
+    * pillar tower
+    * pillar
+    * wall monitor
+    * all graffiti

-create culling data for all scenes
+* create culling data for all scenes
-    floating high pieces
-        elevator floor signs
+* hvac non-static grate
+* separate floor height definition for scene map data
-        elevator doors
+* elevator doors
+* HVAC entrypoint
-    raycasts are blocked by windows
+* raycasts are blocked by windows
-    hvac non-static grate
+* more lintels in yamachi
+* more roof zones for street
-    add one more floor (4) in elevator for top roofs
+* add one more floor (4) in elevator for top roofs

-HVAC ducts / ceiling lights - needs a new solution
-    these things aren't necessarily interlopers at all. they should just be hidden when the player is on that floor. handle these when we rectify the floor states turn them invisible on the player floor. don't let them un-invisible when culling stops complicated logic here

-    don't include them in culling grid point make a special dictionary of them and use it when rectifying floors
+* there are two floors in tower underground?
+* rooftop interloper does not disappear
+* street culling breaks down

+office-type geometry needs to support cutaway

 optimization: somehow remove points with no culling data?
     do not return these from the grid search set a flag during volume creation for easy check

-if we need to fine tune dynamic culling, code can interact with culling component
-    have a flag for allow culling
-    when flag is turned on or off, reapply culling status

-fade?
-scale test?
-    number of points (grid spacing)
-    size of grid search

-player shadow!
-    duplicate sprites in shadows-only mode mapview is broken reference to scenedata lootcanvashandler missing graph icon reference hack was broken in jtd